aces/Loris-MRI/docs/scripts_md/PSCOB.md

 This class provides a set of methods to fetch records from the `psc` table.
 If an operation cannot be executed successfully, a `NeuroDB::objectBroker::ObjectBrokerException` will be thrown.
-See the documentation for `GetRole` and `InsertRole` for information on how to perform basic `INSERT`/`SELECT` operations using this object broker.
+See the documentation for `GetRole` for information on how to perform basic `SELECT` operations using this object broker.

 ## Methods

-### new(db => $db) >> (constructor inherited from `ObjectBroker`)

-Create a new instance of this class.
-The only parameter to provide is the `Database` object used to access the database.

-INPUT: the database object used to query the `psc` table.

-RETURN: new instance of this class.

 ### getTableName()